purvaphalak/Sales_-Finance_Analytics---Excel/README.md

-# Sales & Finance Analytics Project( For AtliQ HArdware || Excel , Power Query, Pivot Table
+# Sales & Finance Analytics Project (For AtliQ Hardwares)|| Excel , Power Query, Pivot Table

 ### Project objective -

-- AtliQ Hardware, a leading hardware company with a global focus on PCs, printers, mouse, and computers.
+- AtliQ Hardwares, a leading hardware company with a global focus on PCs, printers, mouse, and computers.

 - The goal of the project is to increase sales and enhance net gross margins and profits for AtliQ Hardware, and to explore potential for optimization, analyze trends, and identify cost drivers in order to deliver meaningful insights into sales and financial performance.